-- A generic drug replaces a brand name drug on the Drug List (or we change the cost-sharing tier or add new restrictions to the brand name drug) - If a brand name drug you are taking is replaced by a generic drug, the plan must give you at least 30 days' notice or give you a 30-day refill of your brand name drug at a network pharmacy. - During this 30-day period, you should be working with your provider to switch to the generic or to a different drug that we cover.
+A generic drug replaces a brand name drug on the Drug List (or we change the cost-sharing tier or add new restrictions to the brand name drug)

+- If a brand name drug you are taking is replaced by a generic drug, the plan must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of your brand name drug at a network pharmacy. - o After you receive notice of the change, you should be working with your provider to switch to the generic or to a different drug that we cover. - Or you or your prescriber can ask the plan to make an exception and continue to cover the brand name drug for you.
+For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-- Or you or your prescriber can ask the plan to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)). - Unsafe drugs and other drugs on the Drug List are withdrawn from the market - Once in a while, a drug may be suddenly withdrawn because it has been found to be unsafe or removed from the market for another reason.
+Unsafe drugs and other drugs on the Drug List are withdrawn from the market

+- Once in a while, a drug may be suddenly withdrawn because it has been found to be unsafe or removed from the market for another reason.
 If this happens, we will immediately remove the drug from the Drug List.
-If you are taking that drug, we will let you know of this change right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition. - Other changes to drugs on the Drug List - We may make other changes once the year has started that affect drugs you are taking.
+If you are taking that drug, we will let you know of this change right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition.

+Other changes to drugs on the Drug List

+- We may make other changes once the year has started that affect drugs you are taking.
 For instance, we might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare.
-We must give you at least 30 days' notice or give you a 30-day refill of the drug you are taking at a network pharmacy. - During this 30-day period, you should be working with your prescriber to switch to a different drug that we cover. - Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
-For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+We must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should be working with your prescriber to switch to a different drug that we cover. - Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
+For information on how to ask for an exception, see

+Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).